 Ask people in the industry and who know you what your type is.
 Those with experience should be honest with you and tell you straight what sort of roles you should be looking for.
 Chat to actor friends, coaches, directors and any one else involved in theatre and see what they think you are most suited to.
 You may not always like their answer, but they’ll have the experience and know-how to guide you correctly.

-Watch movie and TV series and see which characters you identify with the most, and that you think you’d play with the enthusiasm of someone who just hit the jackpot playing the online slots real money Canada has to offer.
+Watch movie and TV series and see which characters you identify with the most, and that you think you’d play with the enthusiasm of someone who just hit the jackpot playing the online games on offer.
 Make notes of actors or actresses who perform in a way that you feel you could emulate or at least match, and see whether a type emerges.